osbuild/guides/cloud-dot-redhat/src/image-builder-in-stage.md

 # Using Image Builder in staging environment from command line

+Note: The staging environment requires access to the Red Hat VPN, so is only accessible to Red Hat employees at the moment.

 Image Builder is an instance of an upstream image-builder project.
 You can find the code and report issues here: [https://github.com/osbuild/image-builder](https://github.com/osbuild/image-builder) .
 It provides a REST API, which is accessible using the squid.corp.redhat.com HTTP proxy server.

 All you need to access the service is the “curl” tool which is available on any operating system and a user account in staging environment.